purej/purej-vminspect/README.md

 ### Requisites

+  * Attention: The latest inspect-version 2.0.0 supports spring-boot 3 and uses jakarta.servlet and no more javax.servlet (latest jakarta-servlet spec 6.0) - For javax.servlet support, use the 1.9 version or older
-  * Java 1.8 or higher
+  * Java 17 or higher (required by jakarta-servlet / spring-boot 3)

 Maven users just need to add the following dependency: